Our Museum Collections consists

 Nanhai Marine Archaeology Sdn.
 Bhd. was incorporated on the recommendation of the Malaysian authorities.
 This was done in order to formalize and to expand on the company’s researcher’s extensive knowledge of Asia’s ceramic developments and maritime trade.

-The company’s researchers have been engaged in the search for historical shipwrecks for more than two decades and another decade researching maritime trade.
+The company’s researchers have been engaged in the search for historical wrecks for more than three decades and another decade researching maritime trade.
 Most of this work is concentrated to the South China Sea, a virtual highway for ancient shipping linking China to India, the Middle East and Southeast Asia in an extensive maritime trade system.
 This ancient trade started sometime around the 4th century and lasted well into the 19th century.

 Following a successful shipwreck discovery, the company obtain a government permit to excavate the wreckage, and then carry out detailed marine archaeological procedures in recovering the artifacts, mapping the ship's remains and securing other data for future research.
 After each concluded project and following conservation of recovered artifacts, we search for and pinpoint ruined kiln sites and compare its wasters with the recovered ceramics until we are satisfied we located the place in which the shipwreck pottery was made centuries earlier.